IHE/ITI.SeR/SeR.md

 - the document metadata which contain information on the author and clinical facility which may be used to draw conclusions about the disorder
-- the patient identifiers which contain identifier of the assigning authorities and may be used to draw conclusions about about the disorder
+- the patient identifiers which contain identifier of the assigning authorities and may be used to draw conclusions about the disorder
 - the personal data of the healthcare professionals and their relation to institutions which may be used to draw conclusions about the employer-employee relationship